kyma-project/api-gateway/docs/user/tutorials/01-53-expose-workload-extauth-client-credentials.md

 - You have installed [helm](https://helm.sh/docs/intro/install).

 ## Context
 This procedure shows how to implement external authorization for your Kyma workloads using the OAuth2 Client Credentials flow.
-In this context, your exchanges its credentials directly with SAP Cloud Identity Services to obtain an access token.
+In this context, your application exchanges its credentials directly with SAP Cloud Identity Services to obtain an access token.

 When the URL of your exposed workload is requested, the following steps take place:
 1. The client sends its client ID and client secret to SAP Cloud Identity Services.